abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

    ![](media/hci24-14.png)

-6. From Review + install pane, review the selected updates and click on **Install**.
+6. From the Review + install pane, review the selected updates and click on **Install**.

    ![](media/hci24-15.png)

 7. You will see a notification that **Installation started on 1 Azure Local systems**.
-Also, you will be able to see the In-progress status from Updates pane.
+Also, you will be able to see the In-progress status from the Updates pane.

    ![](media/hci24-16.1a.png)

 8. Updating the Azure Local Cluster will take around 2 Hours.
-Once it's updated successfully, you will be able to see the status as **Up to date** and the update readiness as **Healthy** as shown in the below screenshot.
+Once it's updated successfully, you will be able to see the status as **Up to date** and the update readiness as **Healthy** as shown in the screenshot below.

    ![](media/hci24-17.png)